verrazzano/verrazzano/examples/bobs-books/README.md

     11.22.33.44
     ```

-1. Get the generated host names for the applications.
+1. Get the generated host name for the application.
    ```
-   $ kubectl get gateway bobs-books-bobs-orders-wls-gw -n bobs-books -o jsonpath={.spec.servers[0].hosts[0]}
-   bobs-orders-wls.bobs-books.11.22.33.44.xip.io

-   $ kubectl get gateway bobs-books-robert-gw -n bobs-books -o jsonpath={.spec.servers[0].hosts[0]}
-   robert.bobs-books.11.22.33.44.xip.io

-   $ kubectl get gateway bobs-books-bobby-front-end-gw -n bobs-books -o jsonpath={.spec.servers[0].hosts[0]}
+   $ kubectl get gateway bobs-books-bobs-books-gw -n bobs-books -o jsonpath={.spec.servers[0].hosts[0]}
-   bobby-front-end.bobs-books.11.22.33.44.xip.io
+   bobs-books.bobs-books.11.22.33.44.xip.io
    ```

-1. Access the applications.
-To access the applications in a browser, you will need to do one of the following:
+1. Access the application.
+To access the application in a browser, you will need to do one of the following:
-    * **Option 1:** If you are using `xip.io`, then you can just access the applications using the generated host names, for example:
+    * **Option 1:** If you are using `xip.io`, then you can just access the application using the generated host name, for example:

       a.
-Robert's Books UI at `https://robert.bobs-books.11.22.33.44.xip.io/`.
+Robert's Books UI at `https://bobs-books.bobs-books.11.22.33.44.xip.io/`.

       b.
-Bobby's Books UI at `https://bobby-front-end.bobs-books.11.22.33.44.xip.io/bobbys-front-end`.
+Bobby's Books UI at `https://bobs-books.bobs-books.11.22.33.44.xip.io/bobbys-front-end`.

       c.
-Bob's order manager  UI at `https://bobs-orders-wls.bobs-books.11.22.33.44.xip.io/bobs-bookstore-order-manager/orders`.
+Bob's order manager  UI at `https://bobs-books.bobs-books.11.22.33.44.xip.io/bobs-bookstore-order-manager/orders`.

-    * **Option 2:** Temporarily, modify the `/etc/hosts` file (on Mac or Linux) or `c:\Windows\System32\Drivers\etc\hosts` file (on Windows 10), to add entries mapping the hosts used by the applications to the external IP address assigned to your gateway.
+    * **Option 2:** Temporarily, modify the `/etc/hosts` file (on Mac or Linux) or `c:\Windows\System32\Drivers\etc\hosts` file (on Windows 10), to add an entry mapping the host used by the application to the external IP address assigned to your gateway.
 For example:
       ```
-      11.22.33.44 roberts-books.example.com
-      11.22.33.44 bobbys-books.example.com
-      11.22.33.44 bobs-orders.example.com
+      11.22.33.44 bobs-books.example.com
       ```
-      Then, you can use a browser to access each of the applications as shown below:
+      Then, you can use a browser to access the application as shown below:

       a.
-Robert's Books UI at `https://roberts-books.example.com/`.
+Robert's Books UI at `https://bobs-books.example.com/`.

       b.
-Bobby's Books UI at `https://bobbys-books.example.com/bobbys-front-end`.
+Bobby's Books UI at `https://bobs-books.example.com/bobbys-front-end`.

       c.
-Bob's order manager  UI at `https://bobs-orders.example.com/bobs-bookstore-order-manager/orders`.
+Bob's order manager  UI at `https://bobs-books.example.com/bobs-bookstore-order-manager/orders`.

     * **Option 3:** Alternatively, point your own DNS name to the load balancer's external IP address.
-In this case, you would need to have edited the `bobs-books-app.yaml` file to use the appropriate values under the `hosts` section for each application (such as `your-roberts-books-host.your.domain`), before deploying the applications.
+In this case, you would need to have edited the `bobs-books-app.yaml` file to use the appropriate values under the `hosts` section for the application (such as `your-roberts-books-host.your.domain`), before deploying the application.
-      Then, you can use a browser to access each of the applications as shown below:
+      Then, you can use a browser to access the application as shown below:

       a.
 Robert's Books UI at `http://<your-roberts-books-host.your.domain>/`.